Blood test to detect lung cancer

 Early detection saves lives

-Detecting cancer at its earliest stage massively increases a patient’s chance of survival.
-For lung cancer, individuals with early stage disease have up a 73% chance of surviving for five years or more.
+Detecting cancer at an early stage massively increases a patient’s chance of survival.
+For lung cancer, individuals with early-stage disease have up to a 73% chance of surviving for five years or more.

 “We are really encouraged by these latest results.
 However, we know first-hand that lung cancer is highly complex and are not surprised that, out of the eight cancers this test has shown to identify, lung cancer is one of the more difficult.
 A number of our researchers are working on developing a blood test and, as with everything we do, our focus is solely on lung cancer.”